guoqqqi/website-1/_posts/blog/en-US/a-first-look-at-kubernetes-service-api.md

 The Kubernetes Service APIs were not designed to be limited to Ingress, but rather to enhance service networking with a focus on the following: expressiveness, scalability, and RBAC.

-1. More expressiveness, e.g. managing traffic based on header, weighting.
+1. More features, e.g. managing traffic based on the header, weight.

 ```text
 kind: HTTPRoute